 The Hospitality and Culinary Arts Department offers degree programs in culinary management, dietetics and restaurant management.
 Certificate programs are also available in food and beverage management, food and beverage operations, culinary arts and event planning.
 Through an articulation agreement with the University of Houston's Conrad N. Hilton College of Hotel and Restaurant Management, students who earn an Associate of Science degree in culinary or restaurant management can transfer their credits to the Bachelor of Science program in hotel and restaurant management.

-Associate of Science or Associate of Applied Science in Culinary Management
+Associate of Science in Culinary Management

-This 64-credit program emphasizes the financial, organizational and technical aspects of the industry and is designed to help students acquire the supervisory skills they need to work in commercial or institutional establishments.
-The curriculum includes 15 credit hours in general education, as well as courses in computer technology and speech.
+This 60-credit program emphasizes the financial, organizational and technical aspects of the industry and is designed to help students acquire the supervisory skills they need to work in commercial or institutional establishments.
+The curriculum includes 15 credit hours in general education, as well as courses in computer technology and composition.
 Major requirements are based upon a standard culinary arts curriculum and cover topics in food preparation and storage, cost control, menu planning and nutrition.
 Related coursework also gives future restaurant professionals a chance to study dining room service, hospitality and management.

 A specialty course in baking provides students with a hands-on, industry-based approach to recipes, measures and weights.
 Through the course in garde manger, they can also learn how to prepare a variety of cold foods, including charcuterie (meats), garnishes, gelatins, mousses and pates.
 The curriculum also includes six food practicums, which are a combination of classroom and field experiences.

-Associate of Science or Associate of Applied Science in Restaurant Management
+Associate of Science in Restaurant Management

-Manatee Technical Institute
+Manatee Technical College